nessico/pubGwen/README.md

 - Identity and Role Management using ASPNET.Identity with hashed and salted passwords for users
 - JWT for user authentication, SSL to encrypt incoming user information
-- Angular route/auth guards, client-side form validation, API-side data annotations validation, DTOs to encapsulate properties from client
+- Angular route/auth guards, client-side form validation along with async API validators, API-side data annotations validation, DTOs to encapsulate properties from client
 - etc...

 ## Architecture